-Facebook removes Trump post calling the coronavirus “less lethal” than the flu
+Facebook removes Trump post calling the coronavirus ‘less lethal’ than the flu

 But many experts still criticize the companies for not taking harsher action and say the policies are not being enforced consistently.

-“There are more tests coming, this should be easy one," Mike Ananny, an associate professor at University of Southern California Annenberg tweeted Monday after Twitter left Trump’s post untouched.
+“There are more tests coming.
+This should be easy one,” Mike Ananny, an associate professor at University of Southern California’s Annenberg School for Communication and Journalism, tweeted Monday after Twitter left Trump’s post untouched.

-Twitter spokesperson Trenton Kennedy said Tuesday that Twitter labeled the president’s tweet about the flu for violating its policies by “making misleading health claims about COVID-19.”
+Twitter spokesperson Trenton Kennedy said Tuesday that Twitter labeled the president’s tweet about the flu for violating its policies by “making misleading health claims about covid-19.”
 Facebook spokesperson Andy Stone confirmed the company had removed the same post.

-“We remove incorrect information about the severity of COVID-19, and have now removed this post," he said.
+“We remove incorrect information about the severity of covid-19 and have now removed this post,” he said.

 The Centers for Disease Control and Prevention reports the estimated number of U.S. deaths from the flu has ranged from 12,000 to 61,000 annually since 2010.